OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Personal Microsoft accounts received from third parties**.
 If you received your personal Microsoft account from a third party, like an Internet service provider, that third party may have rights over your account, including the ability to access or delete your Microsoft account. **You should carefully review any additional terms the third party provided you to understand what it can do with your account.**

-**Connecting your personal Microsoft account to your social network accounts**.
-You may connect your personal Microsoft account to your accounts on social networks such as Facebook, Twitter, or LinkedIn in order to access data from those social networks from within Microsoft products.
-If you choose to do so, we will store data about your social network accounts on our servers so that we can display updated data from your social network account.
-You can disconnect a social network account from your personal Microsoft account at any time at profile.live.com/services.

 **Using work or school accounts**.
 If your employer or school uses Azure Active Directory (AAD) to issue and manage the account it provides you, you can use your work or school account to sign into Microsoft products that use AAD (such as Office 365 or Skype for Business).
 If required by your organization, you will also be asked to provide a phone number or an alternative email address for additional security verification.
 If you sign into Microsoft products with a work or school account, the owner of the domain associated with your email address may control and administer your account, and access and process your data, including the contents of your communications and files.
 Your use of the products may be subject to your organization's policies, if any.
 Microsoft is not responsible for the privacy or security practices of these organizations, which may differ from those of Microsoft.
 If your organization is administering your use of Microsoft products, please direct your privacy inquiries to your administrator.
 See also, Notice to End Users.

 Learn MoreTop of page Other Important Privacy InformationOther Important Privacy Information